 Gabriel has a PhD in Applied Economics from Imperial College, London.

-We were delighted learn this week that Metageni, working as data analytics and AI partners for AO.com, have been selected as finalists for the 2020 eCommmerce Awards, in two award categories – ‘Best Use Of AI’ award at the 2020 London eCommerce Awards – you can watch the announcement as it happened here.
-‘Best Use Of AI’ Metageni and AO have been working on data analytics using AI / […]
+We were absolutely thrilled that in October 2020 Metageni, working as data analytics and AI partners for AO.com, won the prestigious, ‘Best Use Of AI’ award at the 2020 London eCommerce Awards – you can watch the announcement as it happened here.
+‘Best Use Of AI’ Metageni and AO have been working on data analytics using AI/machine learning since 2018. […]

 Hiring Now!
 If you have a genuine interest in machine learning technology, digital marketing and e-commerce, and have skills in B2B lead generation, marketing communications and business development, then we might be interested in interviewing you.
 Metageni have built up a small but impressive client list, providing brands with machine learning and analytics expertise and […]

 Telefonica brand giffgaff have worked with Metageni to develop data-driven analytics which combines and offline and online marketing, and cross-device attribution.
 The complete solution combined both offline media and online user journey data in a system of machine learning algorithms designed to predict sales.
 “This is an awesome piece of work.
 The feedback internally has […]

 Online retail giant AO.com has a market leading position supplying an expanding range of household appliances throughout the UK and Europe.
 Cross channel and cross-device marketing is of critical importance to their sales growth.
 To optimise marketing spend the team at AO chose to develop a multi-touch attribution (MTA) model which is based on machine […]

 Loveholidays.com is a rapidly growing online travel agency.
 Travel is a sector which has a major marketing attribution challenge, facing all of the challenges that multi-touch attribution (MTA) tries to address – High levels of cross-device use with research on mobile and purchase on desktop Long complex customer journeys with extended research before booking Competitive […]

 With so much to say about the challenges and methods of attribution and the role of machine learning, we sometimes forget that many folks are still using last-click to measure marketing success and considering improved attribution for the very first time.
 Perhaps you are new to digital marketing or analytics and you just need to […]